How to Add a Domain to My Account

-- by choosing to "point your domain at our nameservers" you will then have the opportunity to have the current MX records copied over so that you may continue your email service with the current provider. (not selecting this will remove all connections to an existing mailbox)
+- by choosing to "Point your domain at our nameservers" you will then have the opportunity to have the current MX records copied over so that you may continue your email service with your current provider. (not selecting this will remove all connections to an existing mailbox)

 After you have made the appropriate changes within your domain host, you will be told to wait a minimum amount of time for the changes to be live, once the time has expired:

 - Log back into your DistributorCentral account

 - Click on Domains

 - In the Domain Manager, click the Verify button

 - After a moment you will have some indication as to whether your domain has been verified